microsoft/TemplateStudio/docs/frameworks/updatemvvmlightlocator.md

 # Update Locator in a MVVMLight project
-WTS includes a breaking change in MVVMLight projects to allows MultiView in Apps, Locator should be used as a singleton object instead of an application resource.
-With this change, we ensure that Locator object will not be instanced more than one time.
+WTS has changed the ViewModelLocator implementation for MVVMLight to support MultiView in apps.
+The ViewModelLocator should be used as a singleton instead of an application resource.
+With this change, we ensure that the ViewModelLocator is not instantiated more than one time.

-Add the following changes in your code.
+To adjust your code, please follow these steps:

-## 1. App.xaml
+## 1. Updates in **App.xaml**

-Remove ViewModels namespace.
+Remove the ViewModels namespace in file.

 ```xml
 xmlns:vms="using:App426.ViewModels"
 ```

-Remove the ViewModelLocator from Application.Resources ResourceDictionary.
+Remove the ViewModelLocator from the Application.Resources ResourceDictionary in.

 ```xml
 <vms:ViewModelLocator x:Key="Locator" />
 ```

-## 2. ViewModelLocator.cs
+## 2. Updates in **ViewModelLocator.cs**

-Make ViewModelLocator constructor as private.
+Change the ViewModelLocator constructor to be private.

 ```csharp
 private ViewModelLocator()
 ```

-Add a singleton static ViewModelLocator before class contructor.
+Add a static property that contains the current ViewModelLocator above the class contructor.

 ```csharp
 private static ViewModelLocator _current;